alchemyplatform/aa-sdk/site/overview/faqs.md

 Gas sponsorship is available on testnet for all tiers.
 For support on mainnet, you must be on a paying tier (i.e. Growth tier and above).
 Learn more about our different pricing tiers [here](https://docs.alchemy.com/reference/gas-manager-coverage-api-pricing#fee-logic).
 :::

 ### How is gas sponsored?
-Do I need to fund the gas manager?
+Do I need to fund the Gas Manager?

 ::: details Answer
 We front the gas for your application and put the USD equivalent on your bill at the end of the month.
 No need to worry about pre-funding the gas manager or conversions, we’ve got you covered!